WestonVoglesonger/The-Innovation-Club/docs/get_started.md

 4. Start dev server processes using the `honcho` process manager
    1. `honcho start`
       1. Wait until you see "frontend.1 | Compiled successfully" emitted from the Angular dev server.
-   2. Open `localhost:1460` in a browser and you should see the Innovation site running locally in development.
+   2. Open `localhost:1460` in a browser and you should see the Edge Carolina site running locally in development.
    3. To stop the development servers, press `Ctrl+C` in the terminal running `honcho` and close VSCode.

 ## Develop in Branches